Bouvel Investment Partners LLC Sells 1,900 Shares of Norwegian Cruise Line Holdings Ltd. (NYSE:NCLH)

 Other hedge funds also recently bought and sold shares of the company.
 Mascoma Wealth Management LLC bought a new position in shares of Norwegian Cruise Line in the third quarter worth approximately $27,000.
 Wagner Wealth Management LLC increased its position in shares of Norwegian Cruise Line by 137.0% in the second quarter.
 Wagner Wealth Management LLC now owns 1,064 shares of the company’s stock worth $31,000 after purchasing an additional 615 shares during the last quarter.
 Berman Capital Advisors LLC increased its position in shares of Norwegian Cruise Line by 56.3% in the second quarter.
 Berman Capital Advisors LLC now owns 1,882 shares of the company’s stock worth $54,000 after purchasing an additional 678 shares during the last quarter.
 Eaton Vance Management bought a new position in shares of Norwegian Cruise Line in the first quarter worth approximately $69,000.
 Finally, Daiwa Securities Group Inc. increased its position in shares of Norwegian Cruise Line by 19.5% in the second quarter.
 Daiwa Securities Group Inc. now owns 2,498 shares of the company’s stock worth $73,000 after purchasing an additional 407 shares during the last quarter.
 Institutional investors own 51.74% of the company’s stock.

-NCLH has been the topic of several research analyst reports.
-Wedbush upped their price objective on shares of Norwegian Cruise Line from $30.00 to $35.00 and gave the stock an “outperform” rating in a research report on Thursday, November 4th.
+NCLH has been the topic of a number of recent research reports.
+Wedbush increased their price target on shares of Norwegian Cruise Line from $30.00 to $35.00 and gave the company an “outperform” rating in a research report on Thursday, November 4th.
 Stifel Nicolaus increased their price target on shares of Norwegian Cruise Line from $35.00 to $40.00 and gave the company a “buy” rating in a research report on Monday, August 9th.
 Deutsche Bank Aktiengesellschaft increased their price target on shares of Norwegian Cruise Line from $26.00 to $28.00 and gave the company a “hold” rating in a research report on Friday, November 5th.
-Berenberg Bank increased their price target on shares of Norwegian Cruise Line from $25.00 to $27.00 and gave the company a “hold” rating in a research report on Thursday, November 11th.
+Citigroup initiated coverage on shares of Norwegian Cruise Line in a research report on Monday, October 25th.
+They set a “buy” rating and a $39.00 price target on the stock.
+Finally, Berenberg Bank increased their price target on shares of Norwegian Cruise Line from $25.00 to $27.00 and gave the company a “hold” rating in a research report on Thursday, November 11th.
 They noted that the move was a valuation call.
-Finally, Citigroup initiated coverage on shares of Norwegian Cruise Line in a research report on Monday, October 25th.
-They set a “buy” rating and a $39.00 price target on the stock.
 Two analysts have rated the stock with a sell rating, three have issued a hold rating and seven have issued a buy rating to the stock.
 According to MarketBeat, the stock currently has an average rating of “Hold” and a consensus price target of $31.92.

 Norwegian Cruise Line (NYSE:NCLH) last released its quarterly earnings data on Wednesday, November 3rd.
 The company reported ($2.17) earnings per share for the quarter, missing analysts’ consensus estimates of ($2.11) by ($0.06).
+Norwegian Cruise Line had a negative net margin of 2,158.84% and a negative return on equity of 74.83%.
 The company had revenue of $153.08 million for the quarter, compared to analysts’ expectations of $172.30 million.
-Norwegian Cruise Line had a negative net margin of 2,158.84% and a negative return on equity of 74.83%.
+During the same period last year, the company posted ($2.35) EPS.
 The business’s revenue for the quarter was up 2248.6% compared to the same quarter last year.
-During the same period last year, the company posted ($2.35) EPS.
 On average, sell-side analysts predict that Norwegian Cruise Line Holdings Ltd. will post -8.01 earnings per share for the current fiscal year.

 Norwegian Cruise Line Company Profile